CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Trees and Binary Search Trees.md

 - A *depth-first* traversal visits elements as far ahead as possible before backing up
 	- A **preorder** traversal visits/processes an element first, then its left child, then its right child
+		- Note: The root node would be the first node in a preorder traversal; useful for if we want to construct a binary tree from a preorder traversal
 	- An **inorder** traversal visits an element's left child, then the element itself, then its right child
 	- A **postorder** traversal visits an element's left child, then its right child, then the element itself
+		- Note: The root node would be the last node in a postorder traversal; useful for if we want to construct a binary tree from a postorder traversal
 - A *breadth-first* traversal visits elements according to how far away they are from the root
 	- Algorithm:
 		- Create a queue